terra-campaigns/degenesis/_notions/inklings.md

 - [ ] Fix Spitalians potentials
 - [ ] Check DEG weapon tags for effects on 6+
 - [ ] Double check the potentials, based on new fatigue rule
+- [ ] Clear the church - military
+- [ ] Rescue someone in a watchtower - military, use Last Watch?

 %% kanban:settings
 ```